sehrishjaved19/Learn_JavaScript/25_Manipulating_DOM_Elements/Notes.md

 ### getElementById
 **getElementById is a method in JavaScript used to access a specific HTML element within the DOM based on its unique ID attribute.**

+### getElementByClassName
+**getElementsByClassName method in JavaScript to access multiple HTML elements within the DOM that share the same class name.**

+### getElementByTagName
+**getElementsbyTagName method in JavaScript to access multiple HTML elements within the DOM based on their tag name.**

+### querySelector
+**querySelector is a versatile method in JavaScript used to access HTML elements within the DOM based on CSS-like selectors.**